 If your cleaning schedule typically accounts for the floors being cleaned every other weekend, the winter months call for this to be at least a weekly chore.
 The prevalence of snow and melted ice outside means that more watery mess will make its unwelcome way inside.

 Thankfully, all six sides of every Hearthwood plank are protected with WetWorx™ Splatter and Spill Guard, which prevents moisture absorption 250% more than standard hardwoods.
-Plus, you can easily mop away messes since Hearthwood Hardwood flooring is warranted against damage from wet-mopping with Swiffer™ WetJet Wood cleaning systems.
+Plus, you can easily mop away messes since Hearthwood water resistant wood flooring is warranted against damage from wet-mopping with Swiffer™ WetJet Wood cleaning systems.

-While Hearthwood Hardwoods also feature a strong, scratch-resistant coating, it is still important to remove gravel, grit, and tracked-in particles to prevent damage.
+While Hearthwood engineered hardwood floors also feature a strong, scratch-resistant coating, it is still important to remove gravel, grit, and tracked-in particles to prevent damage for the best wood floor protection.

 Rugs & Mats to the Rescue!